RoboticTeam/HeartPi/README.md

 # TempControlBox - 🚧 Work in Progress
-Mobile robot based on Raspberry Pi with a display for emotions and camera for object detection.
+Mobile robot based on Raspberry Pi with a display for emotions and camera for object detection